projjal1/Youtube_video_downloader/README.md

 Note:
 Internet connection is mandatory.
-In case connection is lost while downloadin content just terminate it from Task Manager as app will freeze.
+In case connection is lost while downloading content just terminate it from Task Manager as app will freeze.